 If You Start Smoking Again

 Forget about blame or guilt.
 You are still learning how to quit—not failing!
-Each time someone tries to quit is a step forward.
-Help figure out what led to your relapse and plan what you will do differently next time.
+Think of those as “practice quits.”
+Figure out what led to your relapse and plan what you will do differently next time.

 See ways you can be prepared to handle obstacles when quitting smoking.
 You can get more help and ideas from the quit-smoking specialists at our Lung HelpLine by calling 1-800-LUNGUSA (1-800-586-4872).